httpie/cli/README.rst

 ---------

 * `0.2.6dev <https://github.com/jkbr/httpie/compare/0.2.5...master>`_
+    * If the output is piped to another program or redirected to a file, the new default behaviour is to only print the response body.
+      (It can still be overriden via the ``--print`` flag.)
     * Improved highlighing of HTTP headers.
     * Added query string parameters (param=:value).
     * Added support for terminal colors under Windows.